 Wait... do you want to hear more from me??

 Looking for more inspiration?
-Check out my other blog posts I've written for Pretty here.
+Check out the other blog posts I've written for Pretty here.

-Do you have any questions or comments for me about choosing a personal project?
-Or would you like to share your own experience with a personal photography project?
-Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+Do you have any questions or comments about choosing a Personal Photography Project?
+Leave us a message below - we would love to hear from you!
+And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!

 Ashley is a midwest photographer that spends her days chasing light and little ones with her camera in hand.
 You can see collections of her work on her website or on her instagram.